TYPO3-Documentation/render-guides/Documentation/Developer/Index.rst

     ddev composer make docker-build

-All these options are provided to allow for maximum convenience for any contributor and the Github pipelines, while internally only using `Makefile` syntax.
+All these options are provided to allow for maximum convenience for any contributor and the GitHub pipelines, while internally only using `Makefile` syntax.

 ..  toctree::
     :maxdepth: 2